+Simon Kenny

+National Clinical Director for Children

+and Young People

+NHS England

-Foreword Professor Andrew Menzies-Gow National Clinical Director for Respiratory Disease NHS England and NHS Improvement The UK has some of the highest prevalence, emergency admission and death rates for childhood asthma in Europe and outcomes are worse for children and young people living in the most deprived areas.
+The UK has some of the highest prevalence, emergency admission and death rates for childhood asthma in Europe and outcomes are worse for children and young people living in the most deprived areas.
 A number of reports produced in recent years make key recommendations for all professionals involved in the care of children and young people with asthma.
-The National Review of Asthma Deaths and the more recent Healthcare Safety Investigation Branch report highlight the need for healthcare professionals to be competent in the management of children and young people with asthma.
+The Healthcare Safety Investigation Branch report and the more recent National Review of Asthma Deaths - CYP Asthma highlight the need for healthcare professionals to be competent in the management of children and young people with asthma.

 The development and implementation of the National Capabilities Framework for Professionals who care for Children and Young People with Asthma, aims to ensure that all professionals involved in their care are meeting the level of competency required for their particular role in the management of that child or young person.
-The adoption of this framework will ensure that competent professionals are delivering effective asthma care and will therefore drive improvements in health outcomes for children and young people with asthma, as well as education and training in the future.